Privacy, Copyright and Content Disclaimer

 - subscriptions to marketing materials such as newsletters and electronic briefs;

-- third parties – for example, from recruitment agencies and your representatives or agents; and
+- third parties – for example, from ratings agencies, court or tribunal records, law enforcement bodies, regulatory and licensing bodies, recruitment agencies and your representatives or agents; and

 - our website and social media pages, including if you use them to contact us.